 Cisterns present plenty of challenges in level monitoring and control.
-But in the ocean of options on the market, how do you find the right device to monitor and control the level of your cistern?
+But in the ocean of options on the market, how do you find the right level device to monitor and control the water level of your cistern (or any other liquid)?

 Table of contents

 - Which should you use, mechanical or electronic cistern level indicators?

 - Which do you need, continuous level indication or point level detection in a cistern?

 - Should you use a wireless level indicator in a cistern?